Genlis, Côte-d'Or: Merovingian Genlis

-Other kinds of buildings were identified as houses by the remains of several pole holes.
-These homes differed in shapes and dimensions.
-Additional small structures are thought to be granaries on stakes, silos that "showed samples of rye, wheat seeds, elderberries, pear tree, millet, cabbage, [and] black nightshade but also wild plants, reflecting pictures of cultivated and meadow (fodder crops) surfaces".
-These Genlisians from the seventh century were growers and farmers, confirmed by barns of cows, pigs, goats, poultry and horses.
-The last structures visible are ditches, fences and pathways.
+Other kinds of buildings were identified as houses by the remains of several post holes.
+These homes differed in shape and dimension.
+Additional small structures are thought to be granaries on stilts and silos that contained samples of rye, wheat, elderberries, pears, millet, cabbage, black nightshade, but also wild plants, reflecting pictures of cultivated areas and meadow forage grasses.
+These 7th-century Genlissians were farmers and breeders as evidenced by the presence of barns housing oxen, pigs, goats, poultry and horses.
+The last structures to appear are ditches, palisades and paths.